For questions and answers regarding mosquito spraying please click here.

 Q. How do you notify people and why can’t you do it sooner?

 A. We have a very comprehensive response plan that relies on real-time data about mosquito populations, virus transmission and weather conditions.
-Once we determine that there is a risk to the public, we act immediately, sometimes within hours of our decision to fog or spray, before the mosquitoes fly away and the conditions to control them change.
-People wishing to be notified about adult mosquito fogging or spraying have several options.
+Once we determine that there is a risk to the public, we act immediately, sometimes within hours of our decision to conduct adult mosquito control operations, before the mosquitoes fly away and the conditions to control them change.
+People wishing to be notified about adult mosquito spraying have several options.
 They may visit the District’s web site and opt to receive notifications automatically by email, they can view information on the District web site, or they may phone the District for a recorded message at (925) 685-9301.
 We also work closely with the media, though, they are not always able to publish or announce the information in time of advanced notifications.

 Q. How come you don’t pick up and test ALL dead birds reported to you?

 A. We appreciate all dead bird reports.
 West Nile virus is a serious disease and reporting dead birds gives us crucial information for our surveillance and control efforts.
 Not all birds can be picked up and tested, but just the report itself provides crucial information for our surveillance and control efforts.

 More About the District

 Q. Does your District provide presentations for people who want to learn more information?